Mobile App Development

 Conclusion

 The Interface Segregation Principle is a practical guide for designing flexible, cohesive interfaces.
-When you follow ISP, you end up with interfaces tailored to what each client actually needs — and that pays off in modularity, flexibility, and easier scaling over time.
-Code maintainability improves, and new requirements don't require painful rewrites.
+Follow ISP and you end up with interfaces tailored to what each client actually needs.
+Modularity improves.
+Scaling gets easier.
+New requirements don't force rewrites across unrelated components.

-Start by auditing your existing interfaces for methods that some consumers never call.
-Those are your first refactoring targets, and splitting them up is usually less disruptive than it looks.
+A good starting point: audit your existing interfaces for methods that some consumers never call.
+Those are your first refactoring targets.
+Splitting them up is usually less disruptive than it looks, and the gains in testability show up quickly.

 Interface SegregationISP PrinciplesAdaptable Interfaces